Why should I contact an IBCLC?

 How much does it cost?

-My basic fee is $139.
+My basic fee is $139 for an in-home lactation consultation.
 For details on what is included see Services & Pricing.

 How much time does a lactation consultation take?
 Do you charge by the hour?